Berupor/Google-Calendar-Analytics/docs/Getting-started.md

-To use the Google Calendar Analytics program, first install the dependencies by running the following command:
+To use the Google Calendar Analytics, first install the dependencies by running the following command:

 ```bash
 pip install google-calendar-analytics